 In order to get a frequent, fresh supply of eggs, keepers need to look after the chickens that lay them.
 There can be multiple issues that are stopping your ladies from laying which is stressful for them and for you!
 Don’t worry though – the eggsperts at Chickenpedia have cracked it once again!
 Their Eggs in Your Basket course will help you, help your ladies lay successfully.
 Discover crucial information to keep your chickens happy, healthy, and frequent layers.
 All your egg questions will be answered in this extensive course.
 From double yolkers, to soft shells, not eggs, to odd eggs, Chickenpedia cover it all!

 They have also created a brilliant Chicken Healthcare Course.
 Did you know 67% of chicken keepers surveyed experienced a chicken health or behaviour issue in the first 12 months that they didn’t know how to handle?
 Their comprehensive online course includes everything you need, including what to look for in an unhealthy chicken and how to support your egg-laying hens to optimal health.

 In fact, all of their courses are really well structured and filled with vital knowledge, which is why I highly recommend them to all of my readers!
-So, check out Chickenpedia today and use my discount code (BOKBOK50) to get 50% off!
+So, check out Chickenpedia today!

 Having a chicken coop that has all the necessary facilities for them, such as ample nesting box space, ensures that they feel comfortable and safe - essential sentiments for any productive egg-layer!
 Thousands of Australian’s are enjoying their fresh eggs everyday by housing their chickens in the Taj Mahal, Penthouse and Mansion coop.